 Hi, I'm Dom.

-I'm a DevOps Engineer and aspiring cloud architect from Somerset, currently working remotely for The Access Group
+I'm a DevOps Engineer from Somerset, currently working remotely for The Access Group

 Things I do professionally: